flashingpumpkin/django-socialregistration/README.rst

         socialregistration.signals.connect
         socialregistration.signals.login

-The signal handles needs to handle three arguments, and can listen on specific profiles:
+The signal handlers needs to accept three arguments, and can listen on specific profiles:

 ::